MridulSelvakumar/projects/legal-document-analyzer/README.md

 ## 🎯 Project Overview

 The Legal Document Analyzer leverages modern AI technologies to transform how organizations handle legal document analysis.
-Users can upload contracts, NDAs, and other legal documents through a sophisticated SAP Fiori interface, while the system automatically extracts key clauses, identifies parties, and enables natural language querying through an integrated chat interface powered by LLaMA 3.
+Users can upload contracts, NDAs, and other legal documents through a RESTful API interface, while the system automatically extracts key clauses, identifies parties, and enables natural language querying through an integrated AI service powered by LLaMA 3.

 ## 🏗️ Architecture

 The solution employs a comprehensive microservices architecture deployed on SAP BTP Cloud Foundry, consisting of three main components working in harmony.
-The frontend utilizes SAP Fiori and UI5 technologies to provide an intuitive document upload interface and chat-style query system.
+The API layer provides RESTful endpoints for document upload and AI querying.
 The backend leverages SAP Cloud Application Programming Model with Node.js runtime, implementing CDS models for Documents, Clauses, Parties, and vector embeddings while orchestrating document processing and AI service integration.
 The AI layer features a Python microservice that integrates with LLaMA 3 via Ollama, generates embeddings using sentence transformers, and implements a Retrieval-Augmented Generation pipeline for contextually accurate responses.

 ## 🚀 Key Features